Sylvanus Olympio: Domestic politics

 Domestic politics was largely defined by Olympio's efforts to restrain spending and develop his country without being reliant on outside support and repression of opposition parties.

 His austere spending was most significant in the realm of military policy.
 Initially, Olympio had pushed for Togo to have no military when it achieved independence, but with threats from Nkrumah being a concern, he agreed to a small military (only about 250 soldiers).
 However, an increasing number of French troops began returning to their homes in Togo and were not provided enlistment in the limited Togolese military because of its small size.
 Emmanuel Bodjolle and Kléber Dadjo, the leaders in the Togo military, repeatedly tried to get Olympio to increase funding and enlist more of the ex-French army troops returning to the country, but were unsuccessful.
-On 24 September 1962, Olympio rejected the personal plea by Étienne Eyadéma, a sergent in the French military, to join the Togolese military.
+On 24 September 1962, Olympio rejected the personal plea by Étienne Eyadéma, a sergeant in the French military, to join the Togolese military.
 On 7 January 1963, Dadjo again presented a request for enlisting ex-French troops and Olympio reportedly tore up the request.

 At the same time, Togo largely became a one-party state during Olympio's presidency.
 Following a 1961 unsuccessful attempt on Olympio's life in which Grunitzky's Togolese Progress Party and the Juvento movement under Antoine Meatchi were accused, the opposition was outlawed.
 Meatchi was imprisoned for a brief period before being exiled and other opposition leaders left the country.
 The result was that Olympio maintained a significant amount of authority and his party dominated political life.